 October 8, 2013: It is recommended that these images be viewed with high density display devices such as an iPad with Retina display for maximum image detail.

 Click on below screenshot for enlarged image, click again for full size to examine pixel structure.
 First click is double actual size and second click is 3.25 times actual size on a 1600 resolution monitor.

 It has been 7 1/2 years since the above set was serviced and returned to me.
 Here, two videos to show the video quality which looks as good as the day we received the Indextron.
 Select the HD setting for best view.
 See note below.

 Note: Watch my other videos here , which are all in HD.
 Select the HD icon in settings.
 (The gear) The above two inbedded videos are not in HD, but simply select this link and you can access them in HD.

 You may be wondering why so many screen shots?
 Well this Sony is extremely rare and to find one in working condition is equally rare.
 Finding a service technician is rarer still, so I’m pleased to display images from a working Indextron. 🙂 When the Black version is up and running, I will post screen shots from this model as well.
-See information on the BLACK VERSION OF THE KVX 370 ON Page 3A.
+See information on the BLACK VERSION OF THE KVX 370 on page Three-A.